ldn-softdev/jtc/User Guide.md

 Hopefully this example will clarify:
-- say (just for the sake of example), we want to add to every record's `children` the `name` of the person, but not just - we want to add it in all capitals (i.e. transform the record).
+- say (just for the sake of example), we want to add to every record's `children` the `name` of the person, but not just - we want to add it in all capitals (i.e., transform the record).
 ```
 bash $ <<<$(<ab.json jtc -ei '<<<{{}}' tr '[:lower:]' '[:upper:]' \; -i'<name>l:' -w'<children>l:') jtc -lrw'<name>l:' -w'<children>l:'
 "name": "John"